 Air Canada is the largest full service airline in Canada, with more than 38 million passengers each year.
 Our research also shows that they offer several Air Canada travel insurance plans.
 Air Canada is a founding member of the Star Alliance network.

-Click here to compare quotes now with other plans on Kanetix, a website that lets you compare travel insurance quotes for several different companies at once.
+Click here to compare policies now with other plans on Kanetix, a website that lets you compare travel insurance quotes for several different companies at once.

 Advantages of Air Canada Travel Insurance